Build an Intel i7 or Ryzen 7 Gaming PC for Under $1,500 2017

 Why You Should Build Your Own Custom Computer

-Think about what kind of power supply you'd want if you were building your own PC for $1500.
+When you think about the parts you'd want to put in your PC with a budget of $1500, there's a lot of expectations.
 You'd expect a quality 80 Plus power supply with room to upgrade and overclock if you wanted.
 The manufacturer of a pre-built machine wants to give you the bare minimum of what you need.

 With all of this being said, my point is that you should just build your own PC.
 If you've never done it before, then hopefully I can help you pick out the parts that will give you the best overall value.
 Putting the parts together is actually rather simple.
 The best way to get going is to just order the parts, get started, and grab a friend if you need help.
 I can answer any other questions you may have below.